craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 ## Triton

 People of Triton heritage find themselves in possession of many preternatual abilities one may associate with a fish.
-The origins of Triton people on Alaturmen is truthfully unknown, but legends claim that the first families had to swim from the [[Plane of Water]] against the current of the [[Alvalini River]] before they could settle
+The origins of Triton people on Alaturmen is truthfully unknown, but legends claim that the first families had to swim to Alaturmen from the [[Plane of Water]] - against the current of the [[Alvalini River]] - before they could settle here.

 ## Orcish
 ## Dragonborn